noahteitlebaum/AI-Finance-Model/README.md

 - Pandas/Numpy for data cleaning
 - Anthropic API (to get market sentiment)
 - Streamlit for user interface (terminal for now)

-## TODO

-1. Get the data from yfinance
-2. Format the data -- currently on this process

-## ISSUES